-- 5. Click Advanced Options to configure more settings: - Run additional operations after discovery choose to whether to run the additional operations for the discovery, including updating MPLS Cloud CE list, building IPv4 L3 topology, sites and so on.
-It is recommended to keep this option checked, otherwise the discovered devices will not be ready until the benchmark task finishes. - Retrieve device/module/interface information choose to whether to retrieve the device/module/interface information for certain discovery (for example, AWS discovery to merge the multisource devices and Juniper discovery for complete MIB information). - CLI Forced Timeout the time limit of each CLI command to retrieve live data from a device.
+- 5. Click Advanced Options to configure more settings: - Run additional operations after discovery choose to whether to run the additional operations for the discovery, including building sites.
+It is recommended to keep this option checked so sites will be updated immediately after the discovery. - Retrieve device/module/interface information choose to whether to retrieve the device/module/interface information for certain discovery (for example, AWS discovery to merge the multisource devices and Juniper discovery for complete MIB information). - CLI Forced Timeout the time limit of each CLI command to retrieve live data from a device.
 The default value is 600 seconds. - Use NDP to discover neighbor devices discover neighbor devices by looking up an NDP table. - Find routing protocol neighbor via SNMP retrieve routing protocol (such as BGP, EIGRP, and OSPF) neighbors via SNMP. - Use CLI routing table to discover next-hops discover neighbor devices from route tables retrieved by CLI commands. - Scan destination subnets continue to scan all destination subnets in the route tables of the devices that are discovered in the last depth.